 HOW TO BE A LOVER OF GOOD THINGS IN LIFE

 The popular saying that ‘the best things in life are free’, to some people makes little sense but means a great deal to others.
 Life has given us the power of choice, how we make use of this power determines our approach to things and ultimately, our perception.
 There are so many good things we most of the time take for granted or do not even notice at all.
 That pretty little smile on your daughter’s face when you make her happy, the warm hug and pat on the back you receive from a good friend or father when you finally get something you have been working towards, the compliments we receive from family and the feeling of flapping butterfly wings in our bellies when we feel our lover’s touch, all these you will agree are some good things that just happen to be in our lives.
 But this list will be incomplete and inconclusive if I do not include good food and wine!

-- Giving yourself a treat: Trust me, nothing fixes things up more than a spicy, palatable meal, taken along with a bottle of one’s best wine!
-This act is a loud indication of self love and will open your heart’s eye to other good things.
+- Giving yourself a treat: Trust me, nothing fixes things up more than a spicy, palatable meal, taken along with a bottle of one’s best wine in your urban journey!
+This act is a loud indication of self-love and will open your heart’s eye to other good things.

-- Effective Time Planning: Having probably just one free day in a week really calls for a holistic time organization.
+- Effective Time Planning: Having probably just one free day in a week calls for a holistic time organization.
 Doing what needs to be done at the appointed time.
-Some time scheduler applications can be used to further enhance the effectiveness.
+Some time scheduler applications can be used to further enhance their effectiveness.